raphaelhoudouin/minard-visualization-reproduction/README.md

 The data used for the visualization comes from the [Minard's chart of Napoleon's Russian campaign dataset](https://www.rpubs.com/Minh_Bui/257561).

-For more details, check out the related [Medium article](https://amitamola.medium.com/minards-chart-using-matplotlib-in-python-fbe8865cad78).
+For more details, check out the related [Medium article](https://amitamola.medium.com/minards-chart-using-matplotlib-in-python-fbe8865cad78) for this project.

 ---